Peter Felt: Abolitionist cause

 Abolitionist Richard Eells erected a home near Felt's on Fourth Street in Quincy in 1835, which became a significant stop on the Underground Railroad, assisting enslaved people, crossing the Mississippi river from Missouri, which was a slave state.

 Felt's wife Polly Mary (Fletcher) Felt died in 1840, and he married a second time, in Quincy, the following year, to Alcey (Morey) Tanner, widow of Francis Tanner.
 They had one son together, Peter Francis Felt, who served in the 78th Illinois infantry in the American Civil War and was held prisoner in Tennessee, Mississippi and Alabama, before moving to Laclede, Missouri, after the war.

 About 1851 they sold the family farm to Peter's eldest son Albert Felt and moved to a farm near Columbus, Illinois, about 15 mi from Quincy.

 On October 9, 1863, Felt's 23-year-old grandson, Pvt.
 Peter Leach Felt, son of Jeremiah Andrews Felt, and a member of the 78th Illinois Infantry, died from wounds received September 20, 1863, at the Battle of Chickamauga (Tennessee).

-Two years later, the elder Peter Felt died in Quincy, Illinois, on July 31, 1866, at age 81.
+Two years later, the elder Peter Felt died at Quincy, Illinois, on July 31, 1866, at age 81.
 He was the oldest citizen of Quincy at the time.
+He is buried in the Woodland Cemetery.

 The following year, 1867, Peter Felt's son, Jeremiah A. Felt, purchased land in north-central Missouri.
 Jeremiah's son Charles Davis Felt moved there about 1880.
 He sold his land to establish the new location for the town, Mendon, along the railroad in 1888 and donated land on which the high school was built.